kishansudani/Get-password-from-chrome/README.md

 **# Get password from chrome**

-Underdevelopment
 get chrome stored password using python.
 =======
 # Get password from chrome